dqops/dqo/docs/reference/yaml/partitioned/column-daily-partitioned-checks.md

 ___

-## ColumnPiiDailyPartitionedChecksSpec
+## ColumnIntegrityDailyPartitionedChecksSpec
-Container of PII data quality partitioned checks on a column level that are checking at a daily level.
+Container of integrity data quality partitioned checks on a column level that are checking at a daily level.